cheqd/product/essentials/roadmap/identity.md

 ### DID Resolver

 * [x] Full DID Resolver: Completed
-* [ ] Light DID Resolver: Ongoing - Q3/4 expected release
-* [x] Universal Resolver: Completed&#x20;
+* [x] Universal Resolver: Completed

-After we released our [cheqd DID method in 2021](https://docs.cheqd.io/node/architecture/adr-list/adr-002-cheqd-did-method), creating a way for any person to simply resolve cheqd DIDs and utilise the value of [DID Core](https://www.w3.org/TR/did-core/) was an important next step for Q1 and Q2 2022.
+After we released our [cheqd DID method in 2021](https://docs.cheqd.io/identity/architecture/adr-list/adr-001-cheqd-did-method), creating a way for any person to simply resolve cheqd DIDs and utilise the value of [DID Core](https://www.w3.org/TR/did-core/) was an important next step for Q1 and Q2 2022.

 We are pleased to have designed a modular architecture for DID resolution, with multiple options for using and implementing our work.